Physitrack PLC - Interim Report: January - March 2024

-LONDON, GB / ACCESSWIRE / May 14, 2024 / Physitrack (STO:PTRK) We are pleased to report significant growth in revenue and EBITDA, as well as two consecutive quarters of positive cash flow generation.
+LONDON, UK / ACCESSWIRE / May 16, 2024 / Physitrack (STO:PTRK) We are pleased to report significant growth in revenue and EBITDA, as well as two consecutive quarters of positive cash flow generation.
 This reflects our continued success in expanding our market presence, optimising operational efficiency, and delivering value to our stakeholders.

 Quarter ended - Jan - Mar 2024